rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 1. If no value is provided, you will be prompted to enter it during apply.

 ### Precedence
-If we assign value to variables by more than one way, which one will be taken?
-This is the order precedence from lowest to highest.
+If we assign value to variables by more than one way, which one will be effective?
+This is the order of precedence from lowest to highest.

 1. default (lowest)
 2. env (TF_VAR_something)